|More about edgematching|

 DaMert Company's Triazzle is a popular line of hexagonal and triangular cardboard puzzles by nature artist Dan Gilbert, with figures where heads and tails need to be matched up correctly.
 Triazzle puzzles and most jigsaw puzzles are meant to fit into only a single design.
 Combinatorial edgematching sets, on the other hand, have unlimited possibilities for play and pattern-making.

 A special subset of the edgematching genre is path, pipe or track connections.
-Commercial games like Trax by New Zealander David Smith; Connections; the Amazing Labyrinth; Binary Arts' golf course puzzle, Golf Tease; Pipe Dream (computer game); and Maureen Hiron's Continuo are of this type.
+Commercial games like Trax by New Zealander David Smith; Connections; the Amazing Labyrinth; Binary Arts' golf course puzzle, Golf Tease; computer games like Pipe Dream and Entanglement; and Maureen Hiron's Continuo are of this type.

 Kurt Van Ness has a nice webpage showing Kaliko and other path-marked hexagon sets, including his own Serpentiles and the commercially popular Tantrix.

-Noteworthy in this category are Kadon's Triangoes and Triangoes Jr., which combine the characteristics of both edgematching and shapefitting, consisting of more than one shape with color differentiations.
+Noteworthy in this artistic category are Kadon's Triangoes and Triangoes Jr., which combine the characteristics of both edgematching and shapefitting, consisting of more than one shape (order 1 and 2 polytans) with color differentiations.

 A two-volume Compendium of Card Matching Puzzles was published in 1995 by Jacques Haubrich of the Netherlands, with a 1996 supplement, About, Beyond and Behind Card Matching Puzzles.
 The Compendium covers over 1000 puzzles, divided into 7 main types, with 136 subcategories.
 For all this wealth of information, it is by no means exhaustive; periodic updates are planned as new information becomes available.
 These books can be purchased by contacting us.
 We'll forward your request to Jacques.